andlo/ovos-skill-openvscode/README.md

 mycroft-msm install https://github.com/andlo/openvscode-server-skill.git

 Skill will then install openVScode-server.
 During installation it will download precompiled package and extract it.
-Machine platforms currently supportet is picroft.
+The skille is made for picroft, but should install work on any arm and x86 platform running linux

 After installation, there should be a log info saying "OpenVSCode-server installed OK" and Mycroft should tell you by voice that he has installed the skill.